erizov/Professor/semester_4/lecture_14_security_patterns/encryption/README.md

 ### Application

 5. Can you implement Encryption from memory without looking at the code?
-6. What real-world problem could you solve using Encryption?
+6. What real-world problem could youaddresse using Encryption?

 ### Debugging

 7. What are the most common mistakes when implementing Encryption?
-8. How would you test your Encryption implementation?
+8. How would you test your Encryption deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Algorithm Visualization